Wangechi Mutu: Suspended Playtime (2008)

 Another installation of Mutu, Suspended Playtime (2008) is a series of bundles of garbage bags, wrapped in gold twine as if suspended in spiders' webs, all suspended from the ceiling over the viewer.
 The installation makes reference to the common use of garbage bags as improvised balls and other playthings by African children.

+Stone Ihiga (2009)

+Part of the Performa Commissions for the Performa Biennial, Stone Ihiga is a performance art piece created by Mutu in collaboration with Imani Uzuri.

 Sketchbook Drawing (2011–12)

 As a visual artist, Mutu takes inspiration from fashion and travel magazines, pornography, ethnography, and mechanics.
 In 2013, at the Nasher Museum of Art, Mutu showed her sketchbook drawings for the first time ever in her retrospective exhibition, Wangechi Mutu: A Fantastic Journey.
 The books consisted of strangely attractive, yet grotesque human figures fused with animals, plants, or machines.

 The End of Eating Everything (2013)

 In 2013, Wangechi Mutu's first-ever animated video, The End of Eating Everything, was created in collaboration with recording artist Santigold, commissioned by the Nasher Museum of Art.
 The video was animated by Awesome + Modest.